rbenchmark/benchmarks/docs/running_benchmark.md

 ## The Command Line Arguments

 - --meter: Choose a meter for benchmarking. there are two meters right now
-  + time: use the default timer of the os.
-Precision is platform depenent.
+  + time: use the default timer of the os (outside R process).
+Precision is platform dependent.
 The reported value's unit is ms.
-  + perf: Linux perf, only available in Linux platform.
+  + perf: Linux perf, only available on Linux platform.
 The reported value is from "perf stat"
+  + system.time: measure the time use R system.time() (inside R process)
 - --rvm: Choose a R VM for running the benchmark.
 All RVMs are defined in the [rbench.cfg](../utility/rbench.cfg) under the utility directory.
   + R: the default R in your enviroment, with R byte-code compiler disabled
   + R-bytecode: the default R in your enviroment, with R byte-code compiler enabled.
 By default, we use this R VM for benchmarking
   + ...: other R VMs listed in the [rbench.cfg](../utility/rbench.cfg)
 - --warmup_rep: The number of repetition to execute run() in warmup.
 Default is 2.
 - --bench_rep: The number of repetition to execute run() in Benchmark.
 At least 1.
 Default is 5.
-- source: R source file for the benchmark or a directory containing the benchmark files or a .lst file containing a list of R benchmark files
+- source: R source file for the benchmark or a directory containing the benchmark files or a .list file containing a list of R benchmark files
 - args: the arguments that will be parsed into the source file.

 ## Specify target for benchmarking